 03 of 16

 The Baldwin Home is the oldest building still standing in Lahaina.
 Built in 1834, it served as the home of missionary and physician Rev. Dwight Baldwin of Durham, Connecticut, and his wife from 1838 until 1871.
 Baldwin was the pastor of Lahaina's old Wainee Church.

 The building was restored by the Lahaina Restoration Foundation and is open to the public as a museum.Continue to 4 of 16 below.

 Old Lahaina Lighthouse

 The Old Lahaina Lighthouse is located on the pier next to the brig Carthaginian.
 It was built in 1840 under a commission by King Kamehameha III as an aid to navigation for whalers.
 It is the oldest lighthouse in the Hawaiian Islands.
 The lighthouse was completely rebuilt in 1905.Continue to 5 of 16 below.

 Best Western Pioneer Inn

-The Pioneer Inn was built in 1901 by George Freeland.
-Freeland was a member of the Royal Canadian Mounted Police who came to the islands in pursuit of a criminal and decided to stay.
-For a long time, the Pioneer Inn was the only hotel in Lahaina.
-The hotel underwent an extensive expansion in 1964.Continue to 7 of 26 below.
+The Best Western Pioneer Inn was built in 1901 by George Freeland, who was a member of the Royal Canadian Mounted Police.
+He came to the islands in pursuit of a criminal and decided to stay.
+For a long time, the Best Western Pioneer Inn was the only hotel in Lahaina.
+The hotel underwent was declared a National Historic Landmark in 1962 and underwent an extensive expansion in 1964.Continue to 6 of 16 below.

 Banyan Tree in Courthouse Square

-The Banyan Tree has become the central point of town under which you'll find meetings, craft shows, entertainment and almost anything else you can imagine.
-The tree now reaches a height of about 50 feet and extends over 200 feet from side to side.Continue to 8 of 26 below.
+The banyan tree has become the central point of town under which you'll find meetings, craft shows, entertainment, and almost anything else you can imagine.
+The tree now reaches a height of about 60 feet and extends more than 200 feet from side to side.Continue to 7 of 16 below.